- 12 December, 2019

 Another way to increase air circulation and cool your room down in a low energy way is to install ceiling fans or use a portable fan.
 Consider turning the fan on in the first instance instead of the air conditioner as they cost almost nothing to run.

 4. Air conditioning thermostat

-Hot weather can make you feel like you want to turn your air conditioning right down, but cooling to 26 degrees will still keep you comfortable and save you money.
-Setting your thermostat to just one degree cooler can increase your cooling bill by 15%.
+Hot weather can make you feel like you want to turn your air conditioning right down, but cooling to 21 degrees will still keep you comfortable and save you money.
+Setting your thermostat to just one degree cooler can increase your cooling bill by 15 percent.

 5. Strategically placed trees